wk-j/xamarin-studio-cake/README.md

 ## Features

-- Syntax highlight for .cake.
+- Syntax highlight for cake file.
-- Detact change when edit .cake.
+- Detect change when edit cake file.
 - Execute task in new Terminal window.